runnisha477/Vibration_Fault_Classification/README.md

 # Tugas-Akhir Machine Learning

+# Abstract
+In the industrial world, condition monitoring is needed because it can increase the reliability of a machine component.
+If damage occurs and is not repaired immediately, it will cause more severe damage.
+These types of damage produce a vibration signal with a certain pattern.
+The purpose of this research is to detect machine breakdowns automatically using machine learning.
+The dataset in the form of a pump vibration signal in the time domain is converted into the frequency domain using the Fast Fourier Transform (FFT) technique.
+The results of the FFT are then extracted features.
+There are 9 statistical extraction features used which are then selected the best features using the feature importance score technique.
+The extraction results are entered into a machine learning algorithm.
+There are 3 machine learning algorithms, namely k-nearest neighbor (kNN), support vector machine (SVM), and gaussian naive bayes (GNB).
+Through the process of training and validation to produce an unweighted accuracy (UA) value and can predict the type of damage to the pump.
+The UA values with the kNN, SVM, and GNB algorithms are 95.80%, 95,29%, and 80.69%.
+Algorithm testing is done with an inference program that aims to evaluate the designed machine learning algorithm.

 # Dataset
 - This Dataset containing 4 columns including time, x-axis, y-axis, and z-axis of vibration data.  with each normal, unbalance, bearing fault, and misalignment conditions.
 - You can access our Dataset in here https://drive.google.com/drive/u/0/folders/1B-R2uadcDpQc3dEvQ0FlbkssE_2cQAml